stackrox/stackrox/scanner/decisions/0009-nvd-cvss-scores.md

 There will be a new type plus two new fields added:

-* `CVSS.Source`
-  * This specifies the supported CVSS metrics data sources.
-* `CVSS.source`
+* `CVSS.updater`
   * This specifies the source of the particular CVSS metrics.
+The value will be the name of the scanner updater, indicating the data source from which the updater is fetching vulnerabilities.
 * `cvss_metrics`
   * This is a list of each unique CVSS metric based on the source.